Index Graph Implementation Problems Change Language (Farsi) Source

 }

-const int Mras = 1e5 + 5; // Maximum possible number of vertices as specified in the problem statement
+const int Mras = 1e5 + 5; // maximum possible number of vertices, given in the problem

-const int Myal = 3e5 + 5; // Maximum possible number of edges as specified in the problem statement
+const int Myal = 3e5 + 5; // maximum possible number of edges, given in the problem

 int sib[Mras];